slightlyfaulty/stylus-native-loader/README.md

 - It's [fast](#benchmarks).
 - It's compatible with Webpack 4 and 5.
 - It's actively maintained.
 Stylus-loader has many critical [issues](https://github.com/shama/stylus-loader/issues), with its last commit on Feb 26, 2018.
-- It doesn't do any weird/buggy magic to get Stylus working with Webpack.
+- It doesn't do any weird/buggy magic to get Stylus working in Webpack.
 If it works in Stylus, it works in stylus-native-loader.
 - It supports webpack [aliases](https://webpack.js.org/configuration/resolve/#resolvealias) and has automatic tilde path resolution (e.g. `~nib` = `/path/to/node_modules/nib`).
 - It generates better source maps.
 - It disables all built-in vendor prefixing (by default).
 Vendor prefixing should be done with [PostCSS Autoprefixer](https://github.com/postcss/autoprefixer#webpack) or similar.